Texas Children's Hospital: History

 On September 21, 1971, the patient known as "Bubble Boy," David Vetter was born at the Texas Children's Hospital.
 Vetter was immediately placed into a sterile "bubble" because of his SCID diagnosis.
 The boy lived in the hospital throughout his life before being discharged a few years later.
 Eventually he went to the Dana–Farber Cancer Institute for an experimental stem cell transplant, but died days later after contracting Epstein–Barr from the marrow, which had been undetectable in the pre-transplant screening.

 By 1993, the hospital officially had 465 licensed beds.

 When Hurricane Katrina first hit New Orleans in August 2005, Texas Children's (along with other hospitals) sent helicopters to Tulane Medical Center, Ochsner, and CHNOLA in order to help evacuate pediatric patients from the hospital.
 In addition to helicopters, Texas Children's sent multiple fixed wing aircraft, ambulances, doctors, and nurses to Baton Rouge to help with patient care in New Orleans.
 In the aftermath of the storm, Texas Children's Hospital and Baylor College of Medicine also took in pediatric residents from Tulane to continue their education.
 Texas Children's Hospital was the primary pediatric evacuation hospital during Hurricane Katrina.

 Texas Children's completed a capital campaign in 2018, called Promise: The Campaign for Texas Children's Hospital, which was intended to meet the needs of a growing patient population who have a wider spectrum of complex needs.
 The campaign raised $575 million and included construction of Texas Children's Hospital The Woodlands, which provides pediatric care for families in the communities north of Houston, as well as construction of the Lester and Sue Smith Legacy Tower in the Texas Medical Center.
 This building houses additional surgical and critical care services and Texas Children's Heart Center, including an Adult Congenital Heart department.

 In November 2020, Dwayne "The Rock" Johnson collaborated with Microsoft and billionaire Bill Gates to donate Xbox Series X consoles to the Texas Children's Hospital along with 19 other children's hospitals throughout the country.

+In 2023, Texas Attorney General Ken Paxton launched an investigation of the hospital for violating the state's ban on providing transgender health care to trans minors.
+The investigation ended with a settlement in 2026, in which the hospital was forced to fire and blacklist all doctors who had assisted in providing such care, pay the state $10 million, and open up a first-of-its-kind "detransition clinic" which would perform detransition services on patients who had previously received transgender health care.
+Texas Children's also agreed to furnish a list, which would not be kept confidential, of all patients who had previously received transgender health care.